faisalhfz/academy/tugas-assessment/ecommerce-api/README.md

 docker-compose up -d
 ```

-To stop docker containers from running, run:
+To stop the program running in docker containers, run:

 ```
 docker-compose down